 MOTU M6 - High quality audio.

 MOTU M6: Proof that high-quality audio I/O needn’t be complicated.
-The new addition to MOTU’s M-series of audio interfaces brings increased I/O while retaining the musician-focused ease of use the brand is famous for.
+The addition to MOTU’s M-series of audio interfaces brings increased I/O while retaining the musician-focused ease of use the brand is famous for.

 The musician’s mind often works differently to the sound engineer’s.
 The latter loves nothing more than twiddling knobs, pressing buttons, and losing themselves in painstaking EQ decisions, whereas the former just wants to capture and develop their ideas as naturally and effortlessly as possible.